Email greetings: The best formal and informal email openings

 • I hope you had a nice weekend.

-Note that all of these starters are phrased as well-wishes rather than questions – asking “How was your weekend?” can feel intrusive.
+Note that all these started are phrased as well-wishes rather than questions – asking “How was your weekend?” can feel intrusive.
 But if you know the person and they told you they were going on vacation, for example, you could lead with “How was your vacation?” or a similar polite question.

 • I’m reaching out to you because…